biocore/qiime/CONTRIBUTING.md

  *.
 Your code is sufficiently well-documented.
  *.
 Your code provides relevant changes or additions to QIIME.

 This process is designed to ensure the quality of QIIME, and can be a very useful experience for new developers.

-If you'd like feedback on your code in the form of a code review as you work, you can request help in the issue that you created and one of the QIIME developers will work with you to perform regular code reviews.
+Particularly for big changes, if you'd like feedback on your code in the form of a code review as you work, you should request help in the issue that you created and one of the QIIME developers will work with you to perform regular code reviews.
 This can greatly reduce development time (and frustration) so we highly recommend that new developers take advantage of this rather than submitting a single massive chunk of code.
 That can lead to frustration when the developer thinks they are done, but the reviewer requests large amounts of changes.

 Submitting code to QIIME